 Members and Participants should be vigilant to steer clear of such topics in educational presentations as well as informal sessions at which prohibited topics may be introduced for discussion.
 By conducting business openly and avoiding even the appearance of engaging in activity which might be seen to have an effect on prices or competition, the association and its Members and Participants can protect themselves against charges of antitrust violations and anticompetitive behavior.

-Questions and feedback are always welcome, and can be sent to [email protected].
+Questions and feedback are always welcome, and can be sent via our Contact Us form.